-P/2918/03/COU Outline: Redevelopment to provide 8 flats REFUSED
+P/2918/03/COU Outline: Redevelopment to provide 8 flats REFUSED in two 2 storey blocks with access and 13-FEB-04 parking APPEAL DECISION PENDING

 - "1.
 This proposal would be detrimental to the residential amenities of nos.
-129 and 135 Whitchurch Lane by reason of noise and disturbance from traffic and activity generated by the use of the access road. - The character and the building line of the row of semi-detached houses would be abruptly interrupted by the gap caused in the streetscene by the demolition of two semi-detached houses to the detriment of the character of this section of Whitchurch Lane.
+129 and 135 Whitchurch Lane by reason of noise and disturbance from traffic and activity generated by the use of the access road. - 2.
+The character and the building line of the row of semi-detached houses would be abruptly interrupted by the gap caused in the streetscene by the demolition of two semi-detached houses to the detriment of the character of this section of Whitchurch Lane.